tom-pollak/personal-site/_posts/2022-2-23-expected-value-vs-expected-growth.md

 ---
 title: Expected Value vs Expected Growth
 layout: post
+summary: If you wager your entire bankroll every time you place a bet, your bankroll will eventually be 0.
 ---

-> If you wager your entire bankroll every time you place a bet, your bankroll will eventually be 0.

 ## Expected Value